 If you are HIV+, you may have particular concerns or questions about your oral health as it relates to your HIV status.

 Some common concerns are outlined below.
-Please know that we a judgement free practice – and we believe everyone is entitled to professional, compassionate dental care.
+Please know that we a judgment-free practice – and we believe everyone is entitled to professional dental care.

 Fear of transmission: